HazyResearch/based/README.md

 We are releasing the following checkpoints for research, trained at the 360M and 1.3Bn parameter scales.
 Each checkpoint is trained on the same 10Bn tokens of the Pile corpus, using the same data order.
 The checkpoints are trained using the same code and infrastructure.

-Use the code below to load any of the checkpoints:
+Use the code below to load the Based checkpoints:
 ```python
 import torch
 from transformers import AutoTokenizer